Daydreamest/scoreboard/README.md

 `> cargo build --release`

-On the first execution Cargo may download dependencies and libraries.
+On the first execution Cargo will download dependencies (ex. the logging crate).
 After that, the library will be compiled to a binary:

 `scoreboard/target/release/libscoreboard.rlib`